Log in to your account to submit your conflict-of-interest disclosure.

 For publications and CME activities, relevant disclosure information is provided to the audience in conjunction with each activity.
 The disclosure identifies those in receipt of wages, compensation or other remuneration for their services as an employee or consultant; the disclosure will also identify those who report no relevant financial relationships.

-- For all ASH CME meetings (including the annual meeting, State-of-the-Art Symposia, Highlights of ASH, and Clinical Research Training Institute), invited speaker disclosure information is provided orally, on a slide shown during the presentation, and in the written meeting materials.
+- For all ASH CME meetings (including the annual meeting, ASH Meeting on Hematologic Malignancies, Highlights of ASH, and Clinical Research Training Institute), invited speaker disclosure information is provided on a slide shown during the presentation, and in the written meeting materials.
 For abstract presentations, the disclosure is included in the abstract itself, both in the print copy and online.
 Poster presentations contain a disclosure statement on the poster itself.

 For committee meetings and study sections, it is critical for participants to be aware of conflicts so decisions can be made without bias.
 Per ASH policy, when a subject comes up that presents a potential conflict, the member must state the conflict, refrain from participating in decision-making or voting on that particular issue by leaving the room.
 To help ensure that the policy is followed:

 - Each year the committee chair designates a committee member to serve as the Conflict of Interest Compliance Officer.
 Prior to each committee meeting, this individual receives a report of the declared conflicts for each committee member so that he/she can facilitate the proper management of conflicts.

 - Disclosures for the five ASH Officers, editors-in-chief serving on the Executive Committee, Executive Director, and Deputy Executive Director are publicly accessible on the ASH website.

 - In the case of ASH study sections, such as those that review award/grant applications, the conflicts more commonly involve institutional or personal (rather than financial) ties, although the standard process for recusal is followed.